 Can you imagine that?
 About half the books I order either show up with bumped corners or worse.
 Many of them are thrown in a simple bubble wrap envelop with no receipt, no protection from water leakage and zero protection from being tossed about during transport.
 Book Mailers are not much better; the books often end up wet and/or bumped.
-I worry that many of these sellers are giving online book buying a bad name.
+I worry that many of these sellers and their book packaging are giving online book buying a bad name.
 I imagine some sellers (I won’t call these folks dealers just yet) are just too lazy to be bothered to work like a professional but there are probably many that would love to better protect books but don’t really know the right methods, after all even Amazon uses simple book mailers.
 So, what is the best way to ship books?

 I would love to see every seller use this system.
 I have sent out thousands of books this way and have had zero returns, zero complaints or negative feedback and not one phone call or email to complain about damage.
 In fact I’ll show you some of my Amazon comments, not to toot my own horn but to show how customers feel about receiving a well packaged book.